p/redis-dump-load/README.rst

 ``load`` will stream data if ijson_ is installed.
 To determine whether redis-dump-load supports streaming data load, examine ``redisdl.has_streaming_load`` variable.

+Default ijson streaming backend is ``python`` and ijson does not autoselect backends based on installed json libraries.
+To use a non-default ijson backend, either pass the desired backend as follows:

+    redisdl.load(io, streaming_backend='yajl2')

+... or set the desired backend globally as follows:

+    redisdl.streaming_backend = 'yajl2'

 Dependencies
 ------------